WikiTideOrg/mw-config/.github/CONTRIBUTING.md

 We use tabs with indent size 8 - if you use the GitHub editor this styling will be automatically applied.

-Please note that wiki identifiers are formed by the name of the wiki followed by `wikitide` string, for instance, `'examplewikitide'` is the identifier for `example.wikitide.org`. `examplewikiwikitide` would be the identifier for `examplewiki.wikitide.org`.
+Please note that wiki identifiers are formed by the name of the wiki followed by `wikitide` string, for instance, `'examplewiki'` is the identifier for `example.wikitide.org`. `examplewikiwiki` would be the identifier for `examplewiki.wikitide.org`.

 # Alphabetical order